KevDev0247/proofster/README.md

 # Proofster
 A proof assistant platform automating preprocessing and normalization procedure before resolution proofs in the context of first order logic, drastically reduce human errors of doing calculation by hand.

-Prod: http://proofster.herokuapp.com (Deployment is set up but currently not running due to increasing GKE Autopilot Cluster cost)
+Prod: http://proofster.herokuapp.com <br />(Deployment is set up but currently not running due to increasing GKE Autopilot Cluster cost)

 See the bottom section Gallery for UI/UX